AG6WR/Meshtastic-Telemetry-Dashboard/AI_CONTEXT.md

 **Remember:** The user knows their requirements better than the AI does.
 Always confirm before acting.

+**ASK FOR VISUAL FEEDBACK** - The AI cannot see the UI:
+- When user launches a dialog/window, **ASK what they see** before assuming success
+- Don't assume "no crash" means "looks correct" - layout issues are common
+- Ask about: sizing, alignment, readability, missing elements, visual glitches
+- **Example**: After user tests `settings_dialog_qt.py`, ask "How does it look?
+Are all tabs visible?
+Any layout issues?"
+- The user is the only source of truth for visual correctness

+**LAUNCH GUI TESTS IN BACKGROUND** - Don't block the conversation:
+- Always use `isBackground=true` when launching GUI applications for testing
+- This allows continued conversation while user tests the UI
+- User will close the window when done testing and report feedback
+- Never use blocking (foreground) launches for GUI test windows

 ---

 ## Current Session Context